NBA will take a harder look at expansion, Commissioner Adam Silver says

 “I think there is a significant step now in that we are now engaging in this in-depth analysis, something we weren’t prepared to do before," Silver said.
 "But beyond that, it’s really Day 1 of that in-depth analysis.
 And so, in terms of price, potential timing, it’s too early to say. ...
 It is truly a complicated issue.”

-The next board of governors meeting will likely take place sometime in September.
+The next board of governors meeting will likely take place in September.

 Expansion has long been a difficult issue, since it’ll mean, among other things, that the current owners will have decided to sell equity in a league that is on a financial roll right now.